larskuhtz/ChainwebSimulations/Configurations.md

 recall a few basic notions and fix some notion.

-Let $\newcommand{\Chains}{\mathcal{C}} \Chains$ be a set of chains in a chainweb with chain graph $\newcommand{\Graph}{\mathcal{G}}
+Let $\newcommand{\Chains}{\mathcal{C}} \Chains$ be a set of chains in a Chainweb with chain graph $\newcommand{\Graph}{\mathcal{G}}
 \newcommand{\Edges}{\mathcal{E}} \Graph = (\Chains, \Edges)$.[^graphtypes]

-[^graphtypes]: We generally distinguish between the chain graph and the chainweb graph.
-The vertexes of the former is the set of all chains and it defines the dependencies between chains and constrains the braiding of a chainweb.
-The vertex that of the latter are all the blocks in a chainweb and it represents the direct dependencies between blocks.
+[^graphtypes]: We generally distinguish between the chain graph and the Chainweb graph.
+The vertexes of the former is the set of all chains and it defines the dependencies between chains and constrains the braiding of a Chainweb.
+The vertex that of the latter are all the blocks in a Chainweb and it represents the direct dependencies between blocks.

 A chain graph is a undirected regular graph with a good expansion.
 We generally